janiceeguo/advAlgo/homeworks/index.md

 <a name="introduction"></a>How to Submit Assignments
 ---------------------------------------

 We will be using [Gradescope](https://gradescope.com) for this course.
-If necessary, I will post more details about how to submit to Gradescope.
+You can learn more about how to use Gradescope for this course [here](./gradescope.html).

 <a name="introduction"></a>Assignments